akka/akka-grpc-play-quickstart-scala/docs/src/main/paradox/index.md

 For detailed documentation refer to https://www.playframework.com/documentation/latest/Home and https://developer.lightbend.com/docs/akka-grpc/current/ .

+## Obtaining this example

+You may download the code from [GitHub](https://github.com/playframework/play-scala-grpc-example) directly or you can get kickstart you Play gRPC project on [Lightbend's Tech Hub](https://developer.lightbend.com/start/?group=play&project=play-scala-grpc-example).

 ## Preparing

 As gRPC requires using HTTP/2 some additional steps have to be taken before you start the project.